Winston Peters: Fourth National Government (1993–1999)

 During the 1992 and 1993 electoral reform referendums, Peters advocated the adoption of the mixed-member proportional (MMP) electoral system.
 In the 1996 general election, the MMP system delivered a large increase in representation for New Zealand First.
 Instead of the 2 seats in the previous parliament, the party won 17 seats and swept all of the Māori electorates.
 More importantly, it held the balance of power in Parliament.
 Neither National nor Labour had enough support to govern alone.
 Neither party could form a majority without the backing of New Zealand First, meaning Peters could effectively choose the next prime minister.
 As a result, Peters became known as the "kingmaker".

-It was widely expected that he would throw his support to Labour and make Labour leader Helen Clark New Zealand's first female prime minister.
+It was widely expected that he would throw his support to Labour and make Labour leader Helen Clark New Zealand's second female prime minister.
 Peters had bitterly criticised his former National colleagues, and appeared to promise that he would not even consider a coalition with Bolger.
 However, after over a month of negotiations with both parties, Peters decided to enter into a coalition with National.
 Michael Laws, then New Zealand First's campaign manager, later claimed that Peters had already decided to enter into an agreement with National and used his negotiations with Labour simply to win more concessions from Bolger.

 Whatever the case, Peters exacted a very high price for allowing Bolger to stay on as prime minister.
 Under the terms of a detailed coalition agreement, Peters won a number of concessions that were highly unusual for a junior coalition partner in a Westminster system, especially one as new as New Zealand First.
 Peters became deputy prime minister and treasurer (senior to the minister of finance), the latter post created especially for him.
 He also had full latitude to select the ministers from his own party, without approval from Bolger.
 Initially, there were concerns about whether Peters would be able to work with Bolger, who had previously sacked him from Cabinet, but the two did not seem to have any major difficulties.

 Peters had a strained relationship with Prime Minister Jenny Shipley (pictured), who sacked him from Cabinet.

 Later, however, tensions began to develop between Peters and the National Party, which only worsened after Jenny Shipley staged a party room coup and became prime minister.
 After a dispute over the privatisation of Wellington International Airport, Shipley sacked Peters from Cabinet again on 14 August 1998.
 He immediately broke off the coalition and led New Zealand First back into opposition.
 However, several MPs, including deputy leader Henare, opted to stay in government and leave New Zealand First.
 It later came out that Henare had tried to oust Peters as leader, but failed.
 Henare and other disaffected New Zealand First MPs formed the short-lived Mauri Pacific party.
 None of the MPs who opted to stay in government retained their seats in the next election.